 In hands-on practica students will learn to prepare salves, tinctures, decoctions, and infusions.
 Weekly workshops will help students improve their ability to write thesis-driven essays defended with evidence from assigned texts.
 Credit equivalencies for the program include expository writing, European history, European ethnobotany, and gender and women's studies.

-cultural studies, European history, gender studies, and writing.
+This offering will prepare you for careers and advanced study in: cultural studies, European history, gender studies, and writing.

 $30 for supplies for several hands-on herbology workshops.

 Scheduled for: Day